A Message from the Executive Director of Nursing

 I’m equally proud that several of our graduates have been nominated for and received the prestigious Daisy Award—recognition that aligns beautifully with our mission and our core nursing value of compassion.
 Seeing our alumni honored for “extraordinary clinical skill and compassionate care” affirms that we are sending forth nurses who embody both excellence and heart.

-Beyond the accolades and statistics, I remain in awe of the faculty, staff, and students that God brings to our program.
+Beyond the accolades and statistics, I remain in awe of the faculty, staff, students, and alumni that God brings to our program.
 He is in complete control, and I continue to be humbled by His goodness and mercy in every season of our work together.
+To our alumni—your legacy is reaching far beyond our campus, shaping healthcare across the nation and around the world.
+Your impact in clinics, hospitals, classrooms, research centers, ministries, and mission fields is a powerful testimony to the calling we share.

 Never forget . . .
 God does not call the equipped, He equips the called.